 The cut off date for requesting refunds is Oct.
-1, which is two weeks prior to the event.
+9, which is one week prior to the event.
+No refunds will be issued after this date.
 Please allow up to four weeks to receive your refund.

-Yes!
-There will be one stage dedicated entirely to presentations in Spanish.
+We are hoping to offer several sessions in Spanish.
 See the schedule for details.

 Yes.
-We are pleased to announce that Continuing Education Credits (CEUs) are available from the Association of Christian Schools International (ACSI) for attending the 2017 SES National Conference on Christian Apologetic.
-No extra cost beyond normal conference registration is required to obtain CEU credits through ACSI.
-Make sure to check in at the information desk upon arrival and let them know you want to obtain CEUs.
+We are pleased to announce that Continuing Education Credits (CEUs) are available for attending the SES National Conference on Christian Apologetics.
+No extra cost beyond normal conference registration is required to obtain CEU credits through SES.
+Make sure to check in at the information desk or the SES table to complete a CEU application.
+CEUs cannot be issued if the application is not completed and returned at the conference.
 If you have further questions, please contact SES Registrar Doug Potter, [email protected].

 Maybe.
 Many renowned speakers come to participate in this unique conference.
 Most of the speakers will be on the premises throughout the event.
 We cannot promise that you will get to personally meet the speaker of your choice.
 But chances are strong that you will see the speakers in and around the facility.
 If the speakers happen to be headed to the platform for their presentation, or is going to an appointment with a journalist in the media room, please be considerate of their time.
 Southern Evangelical Seminary is blessed to annually assemble a list of presenters who are godly, gifted, and gracious.

 Absolutely!
-In fact, skeptics can attend the 2017 NCCA for 50% off by using the code: "SKEPTIC2017".
+In fact, skeptics can attend the NCCA for 50% off.
+Please call the seminary for discount codes.
 Apologetics and the wealth of data that affirms Christianity has a wonderful, two-fold benefit: Apologetics “reaches and teaches.”
 It “equips and deepens the believer,” but it can also “persuade the lost.”
 At previous events, skeptics, searchers, agnostics, and unbelievers with various objections have found a personal relationship with Jesus Christ.
 This is an event that God can use to enrich believers and evangelize non-believers.
-You will want to invite your friends to the Post-Conference Event too.

 Our insurance does not permit overnight parking on the church campus.
 There is ample daily parking for your visit to the facility.
 Charlotte, NC offers several conveniently located parks for overnight RV parking.